 Health.
-Health-wise, both walnuts really are superfoods, high in omega-3 polyunsaturated fats which lower blood pressure and bad cholesterol and make us smarter.
+Health-wise, both walnuts are superfoods, high in omega-3 polyunsaturated fats which lower blood pressure and bad cholesterol and make us smarter.
 Although English walnuts have a bit more omega-3 fats, black walnuts have significant selenium and L-arginine.
 I bet you might be thinking to yourself , “Wow good to know, thanks Paul, because I was feeling like my body was a little low in selenium and L-arginine today.”

 Selenium is a “trace mineral that helps prevents coronary heart disease, cancer, is an anti-inflammatory, immune booster,” and so much more.

 Taste.
-Black walnuts have a much stronger, earthy taste than English walnuts.
+Black walnuts have a much stronger, earthy taste compared to English walnuts.
 I do eat them raw, but more often use them in cooking.
 One might say they are an acquired taste, like oysters, rhubarb, or Vegemite.
 Actually not like Vegemite – OMG that stuff was hell (sorry my Ozzie friends).
 See Bondi Beach – The Perfect Long Weekend for Groundhog Day

 Opening the shell.
 One disadvantage of black walnuts is that they are very difficult to open.
 We’re talking electric drill, sledge hammer, vice, and safety goggles.
 Not exaggerating here.